jboylecreative/turrell-shader_01/README.md

-# Turrell Strata
+# Strata Visualization

-A browser-based tool for authoring the animated "strata" visuals for the LED-screen beverage installation.
-Each order draws a luminous, Rothko/Turrell-inspired field ("stratum"); the panel on the right lets you shape every beverage's look and the overall composition, then save/share the result as JSON.

-This browser app is a **portable authoring tool**, not the final platform — the GLSL visual core, uniform names, parameter ranges, and JSON presets are designed to move into **TouchDesigner** later with minimal rewriting (see [For developers](#for-developers)).
+This is a design app intended to be a **portable authoring tool**, not the final platform — the GLSL visual core, uniform names, parameter ranges, and JSON presets will likely move into **TouchDesigner** later with minimal rewriting (see [For developers](#for-developers)).

 ---